Photography Workshops

 Have you ever wanted to photograph an abandoned theater?

-I’ve been traveling around the country photographing historic theaters and using my images to raise awareness of their plight for almost 10 years now.
+I’ve been traveling around the country photographing historic theaters and using my images to raise awareness of their plight for over 15 years now.

 Location: Boston, MA